2kam/ci_bioenergy_project/data/README_snippet_households.md

 # 📄 Bioenergy Supply and Household Projection – Côte d’Ivoire (14 Districts)

-This documentation outlines the assumptions and methodology used to build the dataset `District-level_Household_Projections_UPDATED.csv`, which provides household projections for Côte d’Ivoire’s 14 autonomous districts from 2025 to 2050.
+This documentation outlines the assumptions and methodology used to build the dataset `District-level_Household_Projections.csv`, which provides household projections for Côte d’Ivoire’s 14 autonomous districts from 2025 to 2050.
 This dataset supports the energy demand and cost modelling components of the national bioenergy scenario analysis.

 ---